Hector387615/sbg_ros_driver_ellipse/README.md

  - Subscribe and forward RTCM data to support DGPS/RTK mode with centimeters-level accuracy
  - Calibrate 2D/3D magnetic field using the on-board ELLIPSE algorithms

-> [!NOTE]
-> Only ELLIPSE devices can be configured from the ROS driver.
-For High Performance INS such as EKINOX, APOGEE and QUANTA, please use the [sbgInsRestApi](https://developer.sbg-systems.com/sbgInsRestApi/)

 ## Installation
 ### Installation from Packages
 User can install the sbg_ros_driver through the standard ROS installation system.